lmiller1990/design-pattenrns-for-vuejs/FORMS.md

 1. `name` is a string.
 2. `weight` is a number with associated units.

 These are the *inputs*.
-I will use a TypeScript interface for notation purposes:
+It should have this shape:

 ```js
 // definition